White Bird Dance Paul Taylor Newmark Theatre Portland Oregon

 After a pair of cynical flicks such as those, “Little Fugitive: The Collected Works of Morris Engel and Ruth Orkin” would be a welcome palate-cleanser.
 These four features, collected on Blu-ray for the first time, were made by the New York-based husband-and-wife filmmaking team between 1953 and 1968, and they capture both a lost vision of the city and a charming take on childhood freedom and precocity.
 The fourth of the features, “I Need a Ride to California,” making its home video debut, is the exception, but is a fascinating time capsule nonetheless.
 The three-disc set also includes a bevy of shorts, home movies, and commercials, as well as separate documentaries on each of these pioneers of American independent cinema.

-Marc Mohan moved to Portland from Wisconsin in 1991, and has been exploring and contributing to the city’s film culture almost ever since.
-As the former manager of the landmark independent video store Trilogy, and later the owner of Portland’s first DVD-only rental spot, Video Vérité, he immersed himself in the cinematic education that led to his position as a freelance film critic for The Oregonian for nearly twenty years.
-Once it became apparent that “newspaper film critic” was no longer a sustainable career option, Mohan pursued a new path, enrolling in the Northwestern School of Law at Lewis & Clark College in the fall of 2017.
-He can’t quite seem to break the habit, though, of loving and writing about movies.
+Marc Mohan moved to Portland from Wisconsin in 1991, and has been exploring and contributing to the city’s film culture almost ever since, as the manager of the landmark independent video store Trilogy, the owner of Portland’s first DVD-only rental spot, Video Vérité; and as a freelance film critic for The Oregonian for nearly twenty years.
+Once it became apparent that “newspaper film critic” was no longer a sustainable career option, he pursued a new path, enrolling in the Northwestern School of Law at Lewis & Clark College in the fall of 2017 and graduating cum laude in 2020 with a specialization in Intellectual Property.
+He now splits his time between his practice with Vérité Law Company and his continuing efforts to spread the word about great (and not-so-great) movies, which include a weekly column at Oregon ArtsWatch.

 SHARE:

-Portland State University College of the Arts
+PSU College of the Arts

 We do this work for you.